PeacockIllustrated/hawk-games/context/LEGAL_CHECKLIST.md

 - [x] Is there a `winners.html` page to display past winners?
 (Ref: `index.html` has a past winners section)
 - [x] Are all entries logged in a way that can be archived?
 (Ref: `entries` sub-collection in `DATA_MODELS.md`)

- ### 5. Instant Win Integrity (NEW)
+ ### 5. Instant Win Integrity (UPDATED)
-- [x] Are instant win ticket numbers securely pre-generated and stored before a competition goes live?
-(Ref: `functions/index.js` `seedInstantWins` function)
+- [x] Is the outcome of an instant win spin determined securely on the server using a provably fair, odds-based system?
+(Ref: `functions/index.js` `spendSpinToken` function)
-- [x] Is there a mechanism to publish the full list of instant win ticket numbers after a competition closes for transparency?
-(Admin can access via `server_meta` subcollection, can be exposed on frontend later)
+- [x] Is the prize pool and the odds for winning each prize centrally managed and transparent?
+(Admin can manage in `spinnerPrizes` settings, can be exposed on frontend)
-- [x] Do tickets that win an instant prize remain in the main prize draw, ensuring their full value?
+- [x] Do tickets that are part of an Instant Win Competition remain in the main prize draw, ensuring their full value?
 (Yes, the logic is separate. `drawWinner` considers all tickets.)
 - [x] Is the process of claiming an instant win atomic to prevent race conditions and double-claims?
 (Ref: `functions/index.js` `spendSpinToken` uses a Firestore transaction)